greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/sending_notices_1_1.md

 ---
 title: Sending Notices
 category: GitLab.com
 description: How to send notices out to GitLab.com users and customers to inform them of various actions on namespaces under their control
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/sending_notices_1_1/
+linkTitle: Sending Notices
+type: docs
 ---

 ## Overview of the process